 No. 25 Oklahoma vs. Texas Tech from the United Spirit Arena

-Howard College head coach Mark Adams has been named the Texas Tech Men's Basketball Director of Basketball Operations, announced head coach Tubby Smith.
+Mark Adams begins his second seasons as the Texas Tech Men's Basketball Director of Basketball Operations.

-Coming off of his third 30-win season at Howard after winning the Western Junior College Athletic Conference, Adams has finished first or second in Region V in each of the last nine seasons.
+Adams left an indelable mark at Howard College after winning the Western Junior College Athletic Conference prior to his arrival.
+He finished finished first or second in the NJCAA Region V for nine consecutive seasons.
 He has also recorded 233 wins at the Big Spring junior college since arriving in 2004 and advanced to the regional tournament for nine consecutive years.

-During his 23 seasons as a head coach, he has advanced to the postseasons 14 times and reached the national tournament of each school's respective classification eight times (three NJCAA, two NCAA Division II and three NAIA), including leading Wayland Baptist to the NAIA National Final in 1985.
+During his 23 seasons as a head coach, he advanced to the postseason 14 times and reached the national tournament of each school's respective classification eight times (three NJCAA, two NCAA Division II and three NAIA), including leading Wayland Baptist to the NAIA National Final in 1985.